Alphabetical Plant Listing

 Characteristics Cut Flowers, Fragrant, Showy

-Tolerance Clay Soil, Deer, Wet Soil
+Tolerance Deer, Clay Soil, Wet Soil, Rabbit

-Attracts Birds, Butterflies, Hummingbirds
+Attracts Birds, Butterflies, Hummingbirds, Bees

-Garden Uses Arbors, Pergolas, Trellises, Ground Covers, Walls and Fences
+Garden Uses Arbors, Pergolas, Trellises, Ground Covers, Walls And Fences

 Garden Styles Informal and Cottage